ices-eg/wg_WGEEL/Misc/data_call_2021/readme.md

 6 series were modified.

-15 new data series were added.
+15 new data series were added (11 of those had no data values entered as were classified as NR, NC or NP).

 No data series were modified.